 You are probably intimidated by the number of points required to stay in this idyllic property.
 Don’t fret.

-If you book five nights at 120,000 Hilton Honors per night, the total amount of points you need to accumluate is 600,000 points.
-But with the 5th-night free benefit, you will only need to shell out 480,000 points.
+If you book five nights at 120,000 Hilton Honors per night, you need to accumulate 600,000 points.

 What If I Want To Stay In Another Property?